oracle/python-oracledb/doc/src/user_guide/asyncio.rst

 are returned to the application.

 Effective use of Oracle Database Pipelining can increase the responsiveness of an application and improve overall system throughput.
-Pipelining is beneficial when the network to the database is slow.
+Pipelining is useful when many small operations are being performed in rapid succession.
+It is most beneficial when the network to the database is slow.
 This is because of its reduction in :ref:`round-trips <roundtrips>` compared with those required if the equivalent SQL statements were individually executed with calls like :meth:`AsyncCursor.execute()`.

+Pipelining is only supported in python-oracledb Thin mode with :ref:`asyncio <concurrentprogramming>`.

 See `Oracle Call Interface Pipelining
 <https://www.oracle.com/pls/topic/lookup?ctx=